Protect Yourself from Breast Cancer with Antioxidants

 To maximize your health, seek to get at least one source of omega-3—walnuts, homemade salad dressing containing an omega-3-rich oil, ground flaxseed meal, or a tablespoon of healthy oil to cook your lunch or dinner in your diet every day.
 People who follow a vegetarian or vegan diet may need to take a DHA or EPA supplement.
 Vegetarian versions of these supplements are typically derived from marine algae.
 A number of antioxidants commonly found in vegetables, such as lycopene and beta-carotene, require the presence of fat to be absorbed.
 It makes sense to combine vegetables with healthy fats, especially omega-3 fats.

-Julia B. Greer, MD, MPH, is an epidemiologist whose work focuses on pancreatic, ovarian, and breast cancers.
+Contributed by Julia B. Greer, MD, MPH, is an epidemiologist whose work focuses on pancreatic, ovarian, and breast cancers.
 In addtion to being a physician and an accomplished writer, she is presently a faculty member of the University of Pittsburgh Medical Center’s Department of Gastroenterology, Hepatology, and Nutrition.
 For the full version of this excerpt, plus lots more information on how foods can protect you from breast cancer as well as lots of delicious recipes, see The Anti-Breast Cancer Cookbook.*

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!